KeithTheEE/redditPythonHelper/README.md

 In short, it waits a bit then looks to see if the post is performing poorly and if the post is asking a question.
 If those two basic conditions are met, it'll probably comment.

-A bit more in depth, it'll read the title of the post, if there's a keyphrase present, build a helpful comment.
+ A bit more in depth,
-If not, then wait a while.
+ -  it'll read the title of the post, if there's a keyphrase present, build a helpful comment.
-If a post is scoring poorly after a bit, check to see if there's a question in either the title or the body of the submission.
+ - If not, then wait a while.
-If the submission body is a url that is not the same as the url you'd get if you selected the comments on the thread, (ie if the submission is a 'link post') then the post is ignored.
+ - If a post is scoring poorly after a bit, check to see if there's a question in either the title or the body of the submission.
+ - If the submission body is a url that is not the same as the url you'd get if you selected the comments on the thread, (ie if the submission is a 'link post') then the post is ignored.
 If not, then the post is a 'self post'.
-In that case scan the text of the title and the body, and break it into sentences.
+ - In that case scan the text of the title and the body, and break it into sentences.
-After that, classify each sentence and see if a question is being asked.
+ - After that, classify each sentence and see if a question is being asked.
-If there's a question, the bot will probably comment.
+ - If there's a question, the bot will probably comment.
 But first it'll look through the top level comments to see if there's already someone else who mentioned r/learnpython.
-If it's been mentioned it'll acknowledge that, and adjust its comment to focus on formatting the users question according to the subreddit's rules.
+ - If it's been mentioned it'll acknowledge that, and adjust its comment to focus on formatting the users question according to the subreddit's rules.
 (Though if it was mentioned and the OP has already taken the advice, the bot will not comment.)
-If no one has suggested r/learnpython, it'll suggest the subreddit, say why it's useful, and emphasize following the subreddit rules.
+ - If no one has suggested r/learnpython, it'll suggest the subreddit, say why it's useful, and emphasize following the subreddit rules.

-## Where are the bot in its development?
+## Where is the bot in its development?
 The bot is currently in a pre alpha stage.
 This means that the founding goals of the bot have not been met.
-Once they have been, the bot will enter alpha, where the simple classifier that is currently being used can be compared to more complex classifiers.
+Once they have been, the bot will enter alpha, where the simple classifier that is currently being used can act as a performance baseline and be compared to more complex classifiers.
+Hopefully a better classifier will improve accuracy and response time a measurable amount.
 #### Pre Alpha Goals:
  - [X] Simply comment on redditors posts who look like they should post in r/learnpython
  - [X] Run on the raspberry pi